Correspondence

 Email sent to two contact addresses at Cité Marine.

-The email said that the company's supplier Qingdao Tianyuan Aquatic Products has received persons from the Xinjiang Uyghur Autonomous Region of the People’s Republic of China under a state-imposed labor transfer program.
-The email also asked for comment.
+Cité Marine’s supplier Qingdao Tianyuan Aquatic Products has received persons from the Xinjiang Uyghur Autonomous Region of the People’s Republic of China under the state-imposed labor transfer program.

-The Outlaw Ocean Project emailed Cité Marine saying that its supplier Qingdao Lian Yang Aquatic Products, which is linked to Qingdao Tianyuan by corporate ownership, has received persons from the Xinjiang Uyghur Autonomous Region of the People’s Republic of China under the state-imposed labor transfer program.
-The project's investigation demonstrates the presence of Uyghur workers at Qingdao Lian Yang as recently as April 2023.
-The email asked for comment.
+The Outlaw Ocean Project emailed Cité Marine: "Further to our email dated July 4, 2023, our investigation has identified additional links to Uyghur labor in your company's supply chain.
+Cité Marine’s supplier Qingdao Lian Yang Aquatic Products, which is linked to Qingdao Tianyuan by corporate ownership, has received persons from the Xinjiang Uyghur Autonomous Region of the People’s Republic of China under the state-imposed labor transfer program.
+Our investigation demonstrates the presence of Uyghur workers at Qingdao Lian Yang as recently as April 2023.
+Does Cité Marine have any comment or statement to make in light of the above information?
+Please let us know by close of business, September 21, 2023, noting that all responses remain fully on the record."

 After The Outlaw Ocean Project had twice emailed Cité Marine, publishing partner Le Monde reached out to the company and included the full text of the two earlier emails.
 Le Monde also asked for comment.

-The Outlaw Ocean Project’s publishing partner Le Monde reiterated the questions raised by The Outlaw Ocean in its two prior emails to Cité Marine, and noted they had been sent to email addresses frequently used by the company.
+The Outlaw Ocean Project’s publishing partner Le Monde replied.
+A summary of the email in English: The email reiterated the questions raised by The Outlaw Ocean in its two prior emails to Cité Marine, and noted they had been sent to email addresses frequently used by the company.

 The Outlaw Ocean Project emailed: "We last emailed Cité Marine on September 15, 2023, regarding our investigation into the use of forced labor in China’s seafood processing industry.
 Our ongoing investigation has uncovered additional evidence which we wanted to bring to your attention.